How to compile Emacs with native compilation on Windows

 make NATIVE_FULL_AOT=1

-Build can take a while.
-If you want to take advantage of multiple CPU cores while building, use -j option to `make` command.
+Build may take a while.
+If you want to take advantage of multiple CPU cores while building, use the -j option with the `make` command.

 make NATIVE_FULL_AOT=1 -j4

-NOTE: You can speed up build by omitting NATIVE_FULL_AOT option to make.
-That will speed up the build significantly, but then the native compilation will happen at runtime when emacs is started, but only for packages that are actually used.
+NOTE: You can speed up the build by omitting the NATIVE_FULL_AOT option to make.
+That will speed up the build significantly, but then the native compilation will happen at runtime when Emacs is started, and only for packages that are actually used.

-NOTE: You may see a bunch of errors that git is missing, but you can safely ignore them.
-It is probably because mingw64 / msys2 cant't find it.
+NOTE: You may see a bunch of errors indicating that git is missing, but you can safely ignore them.
+It is probably because mingw64 / msys2 can't find it.

 4. Install